How can the child welfare system protect young people from commercial sexual exploitation?

 The National Council of Juvenile and Family Court Judges and the National Center for Missing and Exploited Children developed a guide to support a three-branch approach to address child sex trafficking involving legislative, judicial, and executive perspectives: Missing Children, State Care, and Child Sex Trafficking: Engaging the Judiciary in Building a Collaborative Response.

-The U.S. Department of Health & Human Services’ Office of Planning, Research, & Evaluation also offers several resources:
+The U.S. Department of Health & Human Services offers several resources:

 - Identifying and Addressing Human Trafficking in Child Welfare Agencies study, which looks at how 25 state agencies identify and serve young people who are victims or at increased risk of trafficking.